 Marton is a small, quaint village on the A34, South of Capesthorne but you’d be forgiven for not knowing this.
 We live in the nearest town, and occasionally drive through Marton, but hadn’t heard of La Popote, so even with a recommendation, we were rather anxious whether it could live up to expectations.

 The outside of the building is unassuming, and with quite an ordinary-looking entrance.

 Once inside, we were greeted by the waiter, who asked whether we would like to place our drinks order and see the menus in the garden, or sit inside by the wood-burner.
-It was an April evening, only just about warm enough to be outside and comfortable but this was absolutely the right choice to make.
+It was only just about warm enough to be outside and comfortable but this was absolutely the right choice to make.

 Magical, twinkly outside space